-How much is the frameset, and how much are the tires — or something else?
+How much is the frame and how much are the tires?

 The old Roubaix did the best by a wide margin, largely because it had 25mm tires while the others were shod in 23s.
 When we swapped wheels and tires the other bikes, like the Bianchi Infinito, were quite similar.
 (It’s funny that 25s seemed huge when we did that test in 2011.)

-You have probably performed similar experiments on a smaller scale with your own bike; less pressure, especially in wider tires, makes for a softer ride, right?
+You have probably performed similar experiments with your own bike; less pressure, especially in wider tires, makes for a softer ride, right?

 For years, the tires have been the best place to add comfort — go a little wider, reduce a little air pressure — without sacrificing the overall feel of the bike.
 One of the coolest things about disc brakes on road bikes is how much they open our options for rubber.

 Old flex, new flex and lousy hardtails with drop bars